 In 1864 supporters of the Pai Mārire faith attacked British forces in Taranaki and were defeated on Moutoa Island in the Whanganui River by Māori from down-river.
 Pai Mārire spread to the East Coast, where its supporters were defeated by local Māori and Pākehā forces.

-Ngā Ruahine leader Riwha Tītokowaru wanted to stop Māori land in South Taranaki being confiscated.
+Ngā Ruahine leader Riwha Tītokowaru wanted to stop the confiscation of Māori land in South Taranaki.
 He fought government troops and Whanganui Māori in 1868–69.

-Te Kooti Arikirangi Te Tūruki was imprisoned on the Chatham Islands, where he developed the Ringatū faith.
+Te Kooti Arikirangi Te Tūruki (Rongowhakaata) was imprisoned on the Chatham Islands, where he developed the Ringatū faith.
 In July 1868 he escaped and returned to Poverty Bay with 297 followers.
-He fled inland, and was pursued by Pākehā and Māori forces for nearly four years.
+He fled inland and was pursued by Pākehā and Māori forces for nearly four years.